powsybl/powsybl.github.io/docs/tutorials/afs/afs.md

 ...
 ```

-To delete importCase file from the project  you have to just call the delete method:
+To delete the importCase file from the project you have to just call the delete method:
 ```java
 importCase.delete();
 ```

 # Using a remote file system

-Powsybl provides a special implementation of application file system storage which forwards calls, through a REST API,
+Powsybl provides a special implementation of an application file system storage which forwards calls, through a REST API,
 to a remote AFS server.
 The server may use any storage implementation itself, for example the MapDB implementation.
-That
+This
 feature makes it easy to store data on a remote server.

 Read this documentation [page](../../afs/afs-remote.md) to learn more about remote implementation.